RohaanJohn/RohaanJohn/README.md

 The link to the website: https://chatgptapi.up.railway.app/accounts/ask

 ## - AlphaTrip
-AlphaTrip is a travel website made using Django.
-This dynamic website is deployed using railway.app.
+AlphaTrip showcases various places in India.
+The dynamic website was deployed in railway.app.
+The database I use is PostgreSQL available within railway.app.
+Keep Exploring!

 The link to the website: https://alphatripv1.up.railway.app